-One of the best parts of being a writer is sharing with other writers about their craft or providing opportunities for success.
-It’s why I’ve become Managing Director of Pitch Wars and continue to give workshops and webinars.
+One of the best parts of being an agent is sharing with other writers about their craft or providing opportunities for success.

-If you’re interested in me giving a webinar to your writer’s group or presenting at your conference, or any writing event, please contact me through the form below.
+If you’re interested in me giving a webinar or presenting at your conference or writing event, please contact me through the form below.

 April 14, 2018 | 9:00 a.m. to 12:00 p.m. | Mahoney Lodge, Mahoney State Park